Vayudoot

 Vayudoot (वायुदूत) was a regional airline in India established on 20 January 1981 as a joint venture between the two state-owned carriers, Indian Airlines and Air India.
 The airline was headquartered at New Delhi's Safdarjung Airport and was originally conceived to serve Northeast India.
 The regional hub for the region was Calcutta and the airline flew to close to 30 destinations in this challenging area.
 Many of the airfields saw the resumption of commercial flights and fixed-wing aircraft after many decades of their absence.

 The airline consistently lost money since its formation due to low occupancy.
 The government, struggling to find a solution to Vayudoot's continuing financial problems, considered both closure and privatisation as options, since the carrier's route and fleet structure made the operation unprofitable.

 History

 In the late 1970s, the Indian government and its two airlines became aware of the increasing number of potential air travelers in many small towns around the nation.
-Vayudoot has started to expand India's domestic air transport network on a very large scale, with a completely new network designed to feed Indian Airlines' network at state capitals and other big cities.
+Vayudoot had started to expand India's domestic air transport network on a very large scale, with a completely new network designed to feed Indian Airlines' network at state capitals and other big cities.
 Therefore, all Vayudoot destinations, apart from its hubs, were completely new, not covered by existing Indian Airlines services.